lsst-sqre/sqr-013/index.rst

 - Some fields *within* resources may be access controlled.
 For example, there may be a desire to make email addresses in records of people available only to authenticated project and science collaboration users.

 LSST does not currently have a general purpose authentication system and user database capable of supporting authorization tasks.
-There are some work-arounds for this:
+There are some workarounds for this:

 - Permit DocHub to *only* index public information.
 The *metadata* of a classified DocuShare document may be considered public and indexed, but the *content* would not be indexed by Elasticsearch.
 In this case, the metadata adapters are required to enforce data classification.
 - Use GitHub.
 GitHub OAuth would authenticate users and GitHub's permissions model would be used for authorization.
 That is, only those who can see a GitHub repository would be able to view it on DocHub.
 One problem here is that not everyone is LSST is on GitHub.
 Second, access controls on DocuShare do not map to GitHub organizations.